pilipalaio/rezbuild/README.md

 ## Usage

 After 2.70.0, rez removed the bez build system.
-So the docs will be based on rez-2.70.0.
+So the docs is based on rez-2.70.0.

 Rezbuild support different build types, like build from whl file, build from